Blowpipe (missile): Development

 The programme immediately ran into problems.
 On 7 May 1969, Minister of Defence for Equipment Sir John Morris in Parliament claimed that the Blowpipe's development was "...proceeding satisfactorily but is at too early a stage for any firm production order."
 Two years later, on 11 February 1971, Minister of State for Defence Robert Lindsay noted that "The development programme for this missile continues to make progress although it will still be some time before it is completed.
 It would be contrary to normal policy to give detailed forecasts of the Forces' production requirements."
 On 16 March 1972, Under-Secretary for Defence for the Army Geoffrey Johnson-Smith said of Blowpipe "This is now in an advanced stage of development and some successful trials with it have been carried out.
 It, too, should be in service in about two years' time."

+In June 1973, an order for 100 launchers was received from the Canadian Army.
+As an industrial offset, Shorts would use the Pratt & Whitney Canada PT-6 engine on their Shorts 330 30-passenger airliner.

 A low-rate production contract was finally signed in September of that year.
 On 24 July 1973 it was stated that the system was still undergoing flight tests and ground tests, which were not officially completed until 1975.
 The missile entered service later that year.
 On 10 June 1976, further controversy sparked when it was revealed the Royal Air Force (RAF) was reluctant to use the weapon in test launches because of its high cost, limiting training to only two launches per year.
 By 1979, only half the units slated to receive Blowpipe actually had them.

+After Blowpipe began to enter service, it was decided it would replace the Bofors 40mm/L70 guns in service with the Territorial Army Volunteer Reserve.
+The first such unit was formed in July 1978 in Northern Ireland.
+In February 1980 it was decided to increase the number of such units, and a further £20 million order was placed to equip another 12 units, bringing the total to 48.